internetarchive/fatcat/extra/journal_metadata/README.md

 This folder contains scripts to merge journal metadat from multiple sources and provide a snapshot for bulk importing into fatcat.

-Specific bots will probably be needed to do continous updates; that's out of scope for this first import.
+Specific bots will probably be needed to do continuous updates; that's out of scope for this first import.